rsmith-nl/beammech/README.rst

 'a'
-    A numpy array containing angle between the tangent line of the beam and the x-axis in degrees at each mm of the beam.
+    A numpy array containing angle between the tangent line of the beam and the x-axis in radians at each mm of the beam.

 'R'
     If 'supports' was provided, R is a 2-tuple of the reaction forces at said